 Use of algorithms by Sol Lewitt and others

-To my eyes, all of these influences and more are tied directly into early generative art through to its modern day practitioners.
+To my eyes, all of these influences and more are tied directly into early generative photography and generative art through to its modern day practitioners.
 So I cringe when I hear the majority of my art-loving friends dismiss generative art as being irrelevant, not of interest to them, or even unworthy of being called art.

 Every generation claims art is dead, questioning why it has no Michelangelos, no Picassos, only to have their grandchildren point out generations later that the geniuses were among us the whole time.
 We have a unique opportunity to embrace some of the most important artists of our generation while most of them are still living (and working).
 I hope to do my part in facilitating this through this article.
 Here we will explore why people so often struggle with generative art and: